heliocloud-data/platform/daskhub/README.md

         - this file contains authentication components of the Daskhub.
 This is optional but highly recommended and done by default in this set-up.

         </details>
-    - This will use Helm (a K8s package manager) to get Daskhub running on our cluster
+    - This will use Helm (a K8s package manager) to get Daskhub running on our cluster, and as such you need to ensure that at least one node is available.
     - Default deploys with Authentication and Authorization then gets the URL for our DNS routing and reruns with Authentication and Authorization specified in `dh-auth.yaml`, can alter `02-deploy-daskhub.sh` according to comments to run without authentication
     - If you receive an error on executing the helm chart see this [link](https://stackoverflow.com/questions/72126048/circleci-message-error-exec-plugin-invalid-apiversion-client-authentication)
     - Can take 10 minutes or more to execute